supervisely-ecosystem/import-wizard-docs/import_to_project/08_your_agent/overview.md

 > description: Import data to Supervisely platform using your agent (local machine, server, etc.).

+Import data to Supervisely platform using Your Agent.
+Supports the same data types and formats as the `Quick` import method.

+    === Agent files/folders selector widget ===

 Suppervisely allows you to connect your own computers with GPU to the platform and use them for model training, inference and evaluation ✨ for FREE.

 ✅ It is as simple as running a single command in the terminal on your machine.
 Check out our youtube tutorials: for [Windows](https://www.youtube.com/watch?v=WR9qrPTn2X8) or for [Linux/MacOS](https://www.youtube.com/watch?v=aO7Zc4kTrVg).